Table of contents

 Delegating tasks such as anti-malware protection to technology frees up our time for more creative activities and adds an extra layer of safety to your device.

-While in some cases you can just get over the flu, a computer virus leaves no alternatives — ‘vaccination’ is the only way to survive.
+While in some cases you can just get over the flu, a computer virus leaves no alternatives — prevention is the only reliable way to stay safe.
+Modern threats don’t just damage files; they often aim to spy, steal credentials, or quietly monitor activity in the background.

 Read more: